LING 2014 - Australian Indigenous Languages

 I will be your Course Coordinator, Lecturer and Tutor.
-I come with some 35 years exposure to and engagement with several Australian Indigenous languages, beginning with Gugadja in 1980.
-I have experience working with both 'strong' languages (such as Pitupi, Pitjantjatjara and Yolngu Matha) that are still spoken by all generations within their home communities, as well as 25 years working with the Kaurna language of Adelaide, a language which is reclaimed from written historical sources and is now being re-learnt and re-introduced.
+I come with nearly 40 years exposure to and engagement with several Australian Indigenous languages, beginning with Gugadja in 1980.
+I have experience working with both 'strong' languages (such as Pintupi, Pitjantjatjara and Yolŋu Matha) that are still spoken by all generations within their home communities, as well as nearly 30 years working with the Kaurna language of Adelaide, a language which is reclaimed from written historical sources and is now being re-learnt and re-introduced.

 An intensive Summer course allows us to really focus on the field of study.
 I am sure that you will find it an interesting and worthwhile course, as students have found in past years.
 This area of study is rapidly changing with advances in research, implementation of programs and technological innovation and so this course is evolving to accommodate those changes.

 I look forward to working with you as we explore Australian Indigenous languages from a range of different perspectives.